 While DHCW's nine programmes were accumulating delays, cost overruns, and delivery failures, the CEO maintained an active presence on the conference and awards circuit.
 Speaking engagements, panel appearances, and industry events continued throughout the period that culminated in Level 3 intervention across the entire programme portfolio.

-This is not inherently problematic.
 CEOs of national organisations are expected to represent their organisations publicly.
-But there is a relationship between external visibility and internal delivery that, in DHCW's case, moved in opposite directions.
-Professional prominence increased while programme performance deteriorated.
-The two trajectories are difficult to reconcile.
+But the relationship between external visibility and internal delivery, in DHCW's case, warrants examination: professional prominence increased while programme performance deteriorated.

 The Wider Credentials Gap

-The CEO's credential accumulation is notable, but it exists within a broader context.
+The CEO's credential timeline exists within a broader context.
 The senior leadership of DHCW presents a credentials profile that is unusual for an organisation whose sole purpose is digital technology delivery.

 The Medical Director, Rhidian Hurle, holds a postgraduate clinical informatics qualification.
 He is the only member of the senior leadership team with a publicly documented qualification directly relevant to digital health.

-The Chief Data Officer has no publicly disclosed qualifications and is described in Employment Tribunal documents as a protege of the CEO.
+The Chief Data Officer, Rebecca Cook, has no publicly disclosed academic qualifications and is described in pre-hearing Employment Tribunal filings as a protege of the CEO — an allegation that has not been tested in proceedings.
 The role of Chief Data Officer — responsible for the strategic management of health data across an entire nation — is one that, in comparable organisations, is typically held by someone with demonstrated expertise in data science, data architecture, or informatics.
+[Source: pre-hearing ET filings, Case No. 6027074/2025]

 Sam Hall, Director, has no publicly disclosed academic qualifications.
-He holds a BCS fellowship, which, as noted above, is awarded on application rather than through competitive assessment.
+She now holds a BCS fellowship (FBCS) — understood to have been obtained at the CEO's encouragement, consistent with reports that credential accumulation was an organisational priority directed from the top.
+The BCS fellowship is awarded on application rather than through competitive assessment.

 Ifan Evans, Executive Director of Strategy, holds three degrees, though the subjects are not publicly disclosed.
 No technology-related qualification has been identified in publicly available records.